 - Incorporate Social Networking: Whenever possible, give links to your twitter and Facebook pages.
 If you don’t have these, get them!
 You must begin to publish your email newsletters on Facebook if you want to keep the attention of your audience.
 Today, there is a move away from email and toward social media websites like these.
 It is where people are meeting to discuss products, services and hot topics.
 You can’t afford not to include this information in your newsletters.

-Using these ten hot tips for email newsletters, you will be on your way to more successful and productive marketing campaigns, look at this collection here.
+Using these ten hot tips for email newsletters, you will be on your way to more successful and productive marketing campaigns.
 You can get more leads when a high quality newsletter is passed from one reader to a few new readers each time it is sent out.
 Always send high quality newsletters and you will see an immediate return on your time and investment.

 Contributed by James Adams, one of a team of writers working at CartridgeSave.co.uk as a product reviewer and blogger.
 Recently he has been writing reviews of new consumables for Epson printers and other brands.